LoopKit/loopdocs/docs/operation/features/bolus.md

     * For the example with bolus greater than recommended amount:
         * Loop will probably issue an automatic temp basal of 0 U/hr
         * This is a common "super-bolus" scenario; in other words, "borrow" basal for the meal bolus to limit post meal spikes
-* Remember - the **Glucose** prediction is what happens if you **Save and Deliver** and then no further adjustments are made to insulin delivery by Loop
+* Remember - the **Glucose** prediction is what happens if you **Save Carbs & Deliver** and then no further adjustments are made to insulin delivery by Loop

 ![meal bolus when bolus recommended is decreased on left and increased on right](../../loop-3/img/meal-bolus-mod-rec.svg){width="900"}
 {align="center"}